code-temple-learning/udemy-automation-framework/README.md

-# Autmation Practice Frameowork For Beginners
+# Autmation Practice Framework For Beginners